 VARIABLES OF PROCESS-RELATED ELEMENTS

-In order for a switch (and disconnector, slider, etc.) to be given the status - open, closed, invalid - a BOOL data type or integer variable must be linked in the respective combined element as the main variable.
+In order for a switch, disconnector or slider etc. to be given the status (open, closed, invalid), a BOOL data type or integer variable must be linked in the respective combined element as the main variable.